Undergraduate Music Theory and Ear Training Guidelines

 - An online entrance exam must be completed before the first day of class (see below).
 Failure to place into Music Theory I generally results in a recommendation to take Fundamentals of Music (UN1002).

 - Students who pass the Theory I placement exam and are interested in passing into Music Theory II should contact the Director of Undergraduate Theory to schedule a separate placement exam.

-Students who successfully passed Music Fundamentals (MUSI UN1002) are exempt from taking the online entrance exam.
+Students who successfully passed Music Fundamentals (MUSI UN1002) are exempt from taking the online placement exam.

-All other students wishing to take Music Theory I, including those who are on the wait list, are required to take the exam before the first day of class (January 21, 2020 for Spring 2020).
+All other students wishing to take Music Theory I, including those who are on the wait list, are required to take the exam before the first day of class (January 17, 2023).